bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] Cannot upgrade coins.
 Coins can be sold back to the shop for full price.
 - [ ] Exact number of flips must be performed each mode, no life.
 Tails penalties are to lose some number of souls instead.
 - [ ] You gain thrice as many souls.
 You take thrice as much damage.
 The number of rounds is reduced a lot.
-- [ ] The Senator - No life, limited flips, all coins are power coins but their BACK is soul generation.
+- [ ] The Archon - No life, limited flips, all coins are power coins but their BACK is soul generation.
 - [ ] The Merchant - No upgrading in shop, but can sell coins back.
 Shop has a bigger selection.
 	- [ ] maybe separate or added; The shop cannot be rerolled manually.
 After each purchase, the shop is rerolled.
-- [ ] The Child - 5 mode blitz, like the prototype; single tollgate, trial on 3 boss on 5.
+- [ ] The Child - 5 mode blitz, like the prototype; single tollgate, trial on 4 boss on 5.
+No ante increases.
 - [ ] Power coins are always on heads, but don't recharge at the end of the round.
 Upgrading a power coin refills charges.
 Tetrobols can be upgraded to refill them.
 Power coins are cheaper.
 - [ ] The Emperor - Power coins don't recharge until the end of the round, but have doubled charges.
 - [ ] The Prince - Power coins don't recharge and are destroyed when their charges reach 0.
 Power coins are much cheaper.